 The Bible then tells us that Noah got drunk and was discovered by his son Ham, who looked upon his nakedness and angered his father.
 So Noah wished a curse upon Ham’s son, Canaan.
 I say wished because our understanding of biblical precedent disallows any other reading (unless we believe that our interactions with God control the deity).

 The construct of the Hebrew text indicates this was a precative statement (a wish) rather than a declarative statement, which would give humans godlike power.
 Furthermore, the Canaanites — the object of this drunken rant — were not from the geographic region where the African slaves were exported.
 They were associated with the descendants of Cush rather than Canaan.

 Jesus was a descendant of Rahab the Canaanite harlot, indicating with God it’s about obedience and not bloodlines (Matthew 1:5-6).
 Even though Jesus was born of Mary without male genetic matter, his genetic makeup was no different than ours, or his efficacy as humanity’s substitution sacrifice for sin would be null and void (Hebrews 2:14).

 Scripture is clear.
 Judging one another by our status, gender or ethnicity is unbiblical (Galatians 3:26–29).
 We need to grow up and love people despite our differences (Matthew 5:43–48).

-Curtis B. Flemming is the senior pastor of Bay Community Fellowship and Woodland Community Church; the overseer of the Bay Community Fellowship Mandarin church plant; a member of the Oakland, California, Safety and Services Oversight Commission; and the leader of the General Conference 2019 (gc19.org) focus group discussing the biblical perspective on race and ethnicity.2
+Curtis B. Flemming is the senior pastor of Bay Community Fellowship and Woodland Community Church; the overseer of the Bay Community Fellowship Mandarin church plant; and a member of the Oakland, California, Safety and Services Oversight Commission.2